jamesrharwood/thesis/chapters/10_pilot/_notes/_sample.md

 Purposive

 Seeking variance.
-I want to include varying experiences, backgrounds, english proficiencies etc. But I don't want to do any kind of formal comparison.
+I want to include varying experiences, backgrounds, English proficiencies etc. But I don't want to do any kind of formal comparison.
 Just use variation to aid interpretation & because I think it will lead to identification of more problems.

 Learn as collecting data.
 If we find more reasons for difficulty then should sample more.